News articles - 2020

 If you receive Jobseeker's Allowance, you will be treated as being capable of work when self-isolating, i.e. due to having Coronavirus or having symptoms, or being in same household as someone with Coronavirus or symptoms.
 This will therefore not be counted as a period of sickness and you will not lose entitlement to Jobseeker's Allowance as a result of Coronavirus.

-Carers will remain entitled to Carer’s Allowance even if they have a temporary break in caring due to Coronavirus.
+Carers will remain entitled to Carer's Allowance even if they have a temporary break in caring due to Coronavirus.
 This includes self-isolation, infection or contamination where either the carer or the person cared for are affected.
+This allowance will remain in place until 12 November 2020.

 Working Tax Credit